Rays postseason FAQ: What to expect from Tampa Bay in October

 SP: Tyler Glasnow, Zach Eflin, Aaron Civale, Zack Littell

-RP: Pete Fairbanks, Robert Stephenson, Colin Poche, Shawn Armstrong, Kevin Kelly, Jake Diekman, Andrew Kittredge, Chris Devenski, Taj Bradley
+RP: Pete Fairbanks, Robert Stephenson, Colin Poche, Shawn Armstrong, Kevin Kelly, Jake Diekman, Andrew Kittredge, Chris Devenski

 What position-player postseason roster spots could be up for grabs?

 The Rays now know they’ll be without Brandon Lowe (right patella fracture), but two questions remain related to key players’ health.
-Will center fielder Siri (right hand fracture) and first baseman/outfielder Luke Raley (cervical strain) be back in time for the start of the postseason?
+Will center fielder Siri (right hand fracture) and first baseman/outfielder Raley (cervical strain) be back in time for the start of the postseason?
+Both players declared themselves ready after taking live batting practice on Monday, but expect those decisions to go right down to Tuesday’s roster deadline.

 How about the pitching staff?

-The Rays are set to pitch Glasnow in Game 1 of the Wild Card Series, followed by Eflin in Game 2 and Civale in Game 3, if necessary.
-They experimented down the stretch with Littell and Bradley out of the bullpen, where they could be used in a short series, but they remain options to start in a longer postseason series.
+The Rays are set to pitch Glasnow in Game 1 of the Wild Card Series, followed by Eflin in Game 2.
+They haven't announced their rotation beyond that, with Civale or a bullpen game among their likely options.
+They experimented down the stretch with Littell and Taj Bradley out of the bullpen, where they could be used in a short series, but they also remain options to start in a longer postseason series.

-The above staff comes with the assumption that Jason Adam (left oblique) won’t be available.
+The above staff comes with the understanding that Jason Adam (left oblique) won’t be available, at least not to start the postseason.
 Aside from one or two spots, the bullpen has been surprisingly stable since it was reshaped early in the season with the additions of Diekman, Stephenson and Armstrong.

 Which players are unavailable?